gkalab/picochessweb-dietpi/README.md

 ## Base installation of DietPi

-Last DietPi version tested: DietPi v8.15.2 (64-bit)
+Last DietPi version tested: DietPi v8.20 Bookworm (64-bit)

 * Download the latest DietPi image for Raspberry Pi (ARMv7 32-bit image or ARMv8 64-bit image) from https://dietpi.com/.
 * Flash the image to an SD-card (8GB minimum size).